-- Parent or student can appeal the decision to suspend or expel within 20 school days from the date the parent receives the decision; - b.
-A written decision on appeal, including the rationale for the decision, will be issued within fifteen school days of the filing of the appeal; - c.
-The appeal will consider whether the record demonstrates that the student's rights were violated during the investigation, hearing, or appeal process; - d.
-The decision on appeal must be based solely on the hearing record; - e.
-The suspension or expulsion can be upheld, overturned or reduced; and - f.
-The Board of Education must overturn the suspension if it determines: - i.
-The record does not contain sufficient evidence to support the finding. - ii.
-The suspension was imposed for a behavior for which suspension is prohibited in the school's Code of Conduct. - iii.
-The record demonstrates that the school did not follow the due process procedures in this subsection. - iv.
-The suspension was not appropriate considering the factors listed under the Levels of Intervention and Disciplinary Responses. - g.
-The Board of Education may overturn or reduce the suspension if it determines:

-- i.
-The school did not impose graduated and proportionate discipline, unless the conduct which resulted in the suspension was sufficiently serious that graduated discipline would not have been appropriate. - ii.
-The suspension was not appropriate given the facts as presented at the hearing.
+1 the length of suspension, the conduct for which the student has been 2 found guilty, and procedures for appealing the decision, including the 3 date by which the appeal must be submitted.
+4 xiv.
+Wherever practicable, the written decision shall be sent to the 5 student/parent within three school days after the Superintendent's 6 designee receives the penalty determination.
+7 XV.
+An accurate and complete record of the hearing shall be maintained by 8 the school, but no stenographic record shall be required and an audio or 9 video recording shall be deemed a satisfactory record.
+Student and LO parent shall have a right to request and receive this record at no cost.
+L1 4.
+Appea l Provis ions: L2 a.
+Parent and student can appeal the decision to suspend or expel within 20 school L3 days fr rom the date the parent receives the decision; L4 b.
+A writt ten decision on appeal, including the rationale for the decision, will be L5 issued within fifteen school days of the filing of the appeal; L6 c.
+The ap peal will consider whether the record demonstrates that the student's L7 rights were violated during the investigation, hearing, or appeal process; L8 d.
+The de ecision on appeal must be based solely on the hearing record; L9 e.
+The su spension or expulsion can be upheld, overturned or reduced; and 20 f.
+The Bo pard of Education must overturn the suspension if it determines: 21 i.
+The record does not contain sufficient evidence to support the finding.
+22 ii.
+The suspension was imposed for a behavior for which suspension is 23 prohibited in the school's Code of Conduct.
+24 iii.
+The record demonstrates that the school did not follow the due process 25 procedures in this subsection.
+26 iv.
+The suspension was not appropriate considering the factors listed in 27 Section 3(B).
+28 g.
+The Bo pard of Education may overturn or reduce the suspension if it determines: 29 i.
+The school did not impose graduated and proportionate discipline, unless 30 the conduct which resulted in the suspension was sufficiently serious that 31 graduated discipline would not have been appropriate.
+32 ii.
+The suspension was not appropriate given the facts as presented at the 33 hearing.
+34 35 Access to Sch ools